Industry Standards

 - Sheriff is elected by county voters

-- May include jail operations and court security
+- May include jail operations and court security (see our bail enforcement requirements guide)

 - Often use traditional star badges at all ranks